 All-in-all, the key to knowing how to implement a multi-store Shopify operation correctly is in the assessment.
 Understand how well you can manage your current backend systems.
 Once that’s under control, then you can think about how to adequately optimize your stores for success.

-How does PIM address multi-store Shopify challenges?
+How does PIM address managing multiple Shopify store challenges?

 While multi-store Shopify challenges might be hard to avoid, don’t let them bog you down.
-Many of the intricacies of managing product Information across stores can be alleviated with a simple solution: PIM software.
+Many of the intricacies of managing product Information across stores can be alleviated with a simple solution: The best PIM software.
 Here’s how.

 What are the challenges of a multi-store Shopify operation?